 - DreamBox Learning

-Students in grades 3 – 5 who have been identified for gifted services in reading receive instruction from their classroom teachers with support from the Learning Resource Teacher.
-Students are grouped with peers of similar academic needs.
-Gifted guided reading curriculum has been developed to provide appropriate levels of challenge through advanced content, vocabulary, and/or novel study.
-Instructional strategies focus on critical reading; analysis of issues, themes and moral dilemmas; critical approaches to literature; and a range of inquiry-base discussion models.
-The classroom teacher may use the following resources to address the needs of students who require instruction beyond the regular curriculum.
+Students in grades 3 - 5 who have been identified for gifted services in reading receive instruction from their classroom teachers with support from the Learning Resource Teacher.
+Students are grouped with peers of similar academic needs for instruction that may include the use of above level texts, shared inquiry discussion, above level vocabulary and/or novel study.
+The classroom teacher may use the following resources to address the needs of students who require instruction beyond the regular curriculum:

 - William and Mary Navigator Units for Novel Study